HenryQuillin/g380/readme.md

           - If it has no duplicates, it's added to grouped_articles as is.

 The final output is a list of grouped articles, where each group consists of a primary article and its duplicates (could be none).
 The duplicates are then included in a dropdown list in the news cards.

+### TF-IDF
+TF-IDF (Term Frequency-Inverse Document Frequency) gives the importance of a word in a text within a collection of texts.

+Term Frequency:
+This measures how frequently a word appears in an article.
+The more times a word appears in the article, the higher its TF.

+Inverse Document Frequency:
+This measures how important a term is across all articles.
+It's calculated by dividing the total number of articles by the number of articles containing the term, and then taking the logarithm of that quotient.
+So words that appear in many documents ("the", "a", "an, etc) will have a low IDF, while rarer words will have a high IDF.

+TF-IDF: This is the product of TF and IDF for each term.
+It gives a high wieght to terms that appear more in a particular article but rarely in other articles.